 2. Try Light Painting

-Light painting is a technique where you leave the shutter speed open for a long time, maybe even in bulb mode, while you draw with a lightstick or a flashlight.
+Light painting is a technique where you leave the shutter speed open for a long time, maybe even in bulb mode, while you draw with a lightstick, flashlight or any number of other light painting tools.

 The rest of the camera settings will depend on how fast or slow is the shutter speed.